 - Blood in the stool

-It’s especially important to monitor your health for these potential signs of colorectal cancer if you have a family history of the disease or are otherwise at a high risk.
+It’s imperative to monitor your health for these potential signs of colorectal cancer if you have a family history or are otherwise at high risk.

 Live a healthier lifestyle by:

 - Avoiding processed meats and limiting red meat